 Seattle Sutton’s Healthy Eating (SSHE) offers three different meal plans, so how do you know which meal plan is the best fit for you?
 There are several factors to consider in order to determine which SSHE plan is going to be the best plan for you.
-The three different meal plans include the 1200-calorie, 2000-calorie traditional plans, which both include meat and fish (containing no red meat), and the third option is the 1500-calorie lacto-ovo vegetarian plan (which does not include meat or fish).
+The three different meal plans are our signature 1200-calorie and 2000-calorie structured, dietitian-designed meal plans, and our new Choose Your Own Meals (CYOM) plan.
+All three plans have a signature menu option (includes both meat and fish), a no-seafood option, and a plant-based vegetarian option (does not include meat or fish).

 Determining what you want to accomplish with the SSHE meal plan is a good place to start.